Flixbox/would-you-rather/README.md

 Would You Rather? is a game about choice.
 Log in, answer questions and make your own questions!

+## A hint about the list functionality...

+This project does not contain the classic list of questions.
+Instead, the user can navigate through the questions one by one.
+The questions are sorted by timestamp and the user is able to filter them in the navigation bar.

+When the user applies a filter, they aren't immediately redirected (because the filter can be changed from anywhere in the app).

+Trust me, this was more complex than the list would've been.
+It works though.
+And it looks nice.

 ## Starting the application

 -   Install yarn.